-Last updated: 1/18/2021
+Last updated: October 5, 2022

-- Please visit this list of Arabic public hospitals in Egypt which offer COVID-19 tests.
+- Please visit this list (in Arabic) of public hospitals in Egypt which offer COVID-19 tests.
 The U.S. Embassy in Cairo maintains a list of medical providers that U.S. citizens in Egypt have used in the past.
 Individuals should contact the medical providers directly to determine if they offer COVID-19 testing.
 The U.S. Embassy is also aware of several private companies offer COVID-19 testing, including Prime Speed Medical; VFS Global Sites; Al Mokhtabar Labs; Ain-Shams University Labs.

 - The Government of Egypt established the following COVID-19 dedicated hotlines: 105– Ministry of Health Hotline (Press 1 for COVID-19 information; Arabic proficiency recommended); 15335 - Press 1 for Arabic.
 Press 2 for English.

 - Are vaccines available in Egypt for U.S. citizens to receive?
 Yes, the media has reported that anyone over age 18, including foreign residents, can now register for the vaccine.
 AstraZeneca (Vaxzevria), Johnson & Johnson, Pfizer-BioNTech (Comirnaty), and Sinovac/VACSERA are available in Egypt.
 Supplies of Sinopharm and Sputnik-V may also exist.

 - To receive a COVID-19 vaccine, patients can register online at https://egcovac.mohp.gov.eg/#/home.

 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.